 Contemporary mobility systems are supported by physical, digital (information) and regulatory (rules) foundations.
 While physical (e.g. infrastructures) and regulatory (governance, policies) issues are well understood, the digital dimension has considerably evolved in recent years with the introduction of new information technologies.
 Among the most significant:

 - Access devices.
-A whole array of computing devices, such as computers and smartphones, able to access telecommunication networks and retrieve, process, and send information.
+A whole array of computing devices, such as computers and smartphones, can access telecommunication networks and retrieve, process, and send information.

 - Connectivity networks.
 A range of telecommunication systems enabling components of the information system to communicate, which include wired and wireless networks.

 - Open data exchanges.
-A set of standards allowing information exchange and storage that can be handled by all the devices.
+A set of standards allowing information exchange and storage that all devices can handle.

-- Blockchain.
-An encrypted digital ledger system able to accurately record events and transactions into records called blocks.
+- Digital ledgers.
+An encrypted digital ledger system, such as a blockchain, is able to accurately record events and transactions.